OpenShot/openshot-qt/doc/effects.rst

 Alpha Mask / Wipe Transition
 """"""""""""""""""""""""""""
-Uses a grayscale mask image to gradually wipe / transition between 2 images (only affects the image, and not the audio track)
+The Alpha Mask / Wipe Transition effect leverages a grayscale mask to create a dynamic transition between two images or video clips.
+In this effect, the light areas of the mask reveal the new image, while the dark areas conceal it, allowing for creative and custom transitions that go beyond standard fade or wipe techniques.
+This effect only affects the image, and not the audio track.

 .. table::
    :widths: 26 80